Ryan-Kemp/Projects/README.md

 ---

 ### 2. 'NBA Player Analysis.pdf' + 'NBA Player Analysis.R'
-A multi-part project that focuses on how NBA player performance has changed over time and differs by position.
-This is backed by an extensive statistical report and accompanying R code.
+A multi-part project that focuses on how NBA player performance has changed over time and differs by position, backed by a statistical report and accompanying R code.

 **Key Topics:**
 - Evolution of scoring, rebounding, and assists from 1947–2024